How to Help Picky Eaters

 Less is More

 Especially if there are new foods present, a big helping of food can be overwhelming for toddlers.
-Giving them small portions of new foods will make eating them more managable.
+Smaller portions also help toddlers feel less pressure while learning how new foods fit into their child’s diet.
+Giving them small portions of new foods will make eating them more manageable.
 If the plate ends up clean, you know that your child was well fed and they could request more if they needed.

 Be a Role Model